ToruNiina/toml11/README.md

 const auto color    = toml::get<std::string>(physical.at("color"));
 ```

-### an array of tables
+### An array of tables

 An array of tables is just an array of tables.
-You can get completely in the same way as the other arrays and tables.
+You can get it completely in the same way as the other arrays and tables.

 ```toml
 array_of_inline_table = [{key = "value1"}, {key = "value2"}, {key = "value3"}]